Active robustness against the detuning-error for Rydberg quantum gates: Passive influences by other noises

-Our results are summarized in Fig.\ref{Fig7:allerror}(b) where the infidelity caused by inhomogeneous Rabi frequency varies with the atomic temperature $T$.
+Our numerical results are summarized in Fig.\ref{Fig7:allerror}(b), where the infidelity caused by inhomogeneous Rabi frequency varies with the atomic temperature $T$.
 We observe that, although the waist of a Gaussian laser can be adjustable experimentally by using different incident angles, for a reasonable temperature, atoms in the optical traps can still be uniformly illuminated by both Rydberg excitation lasers \cite{PhysRevX.5.031015}.
 Because the maximal deviation of atom position is smaller than the beam waist by orders of magnitude.
-From Fig.\ref{Fig7:allerror}(b) the robust pulses do not have explicit advantages against this inhomogeneity error and the DER and TO pulses reveal a similar trend of insensitivity.
-Here we note that the DER-i pulse shows an anomalous reduction in the gate infidelity achieving $|\mathcal{F}(0)-\mathcal{F}(T)|\approx 1.31\times 10^{-5}$ for $T=2$ mK.
-This is because the originally optimized pulse $\Omega_{p,c}(0,t)$ is explicitly robust to the two-detuning error, but not the best to other errors such as the error induced by inhomogeneous Rabi frequency.
-Slightly shifting Rabi frequency via atom position can instead improve the gate insensitivity to the variation of temperature.
+From Fig.\ref{Fig7:allerror}(b) the robust pulses do not have explicit advantages against this inhomogeneity error, and the finely-optimal DER, DER-i pulses reveal an exponential increase in the gate infidelity, analogously to the TO pulse.
+This is because the originally optimized pulse $\Omega_{p,c}(0,t)$ is explicitly robust to the two-detuning error, but not the best to other errors such as the Rabi inhomogenity.
+Slightly shifting Rabi frequency via atom position could instead improve the gate insensitivity to the variation of temperature, {\it e.g.} for the DER-i pulse under a wide optimization.

-\textit{Laser phase noise - } The Rydberg excitation lasers, not only have amplitude fluctuation as discussed in Sec.VB, but also contribute significant phase noise.
-Due to different frequencies involved in excitation lasers, the realistic Rabi frequency can be described by
+\textit{Noises from excitation lasers - } The Rydberg excitation lasers will not only contribute significant phase noise, but also have amplitude fluctuations.
+The former could change the realistic Rabi frequency by adding phase terms as